NPStraight2ThePoint/Simply-Wall-St-API-Workflow/README_New.md

 ### 1. **Extract**
 - **SWS API Connection & Data Fetch**
   The extraction process involves connecting to the **SWS API** and retrieving data for the following:
-  - Exchanges & Counts
+  - Exchanges & Company counts
-  - Listings, Statements, Members, Owners, Insider Transactions
+  - Company Info, Financial Data, Management, Major Shareholders, Insider Transactions

 **Pagination Strategy:**
   - **1st Try**: Use **Pagination Step 30** for the initial retrieval with the maximum step size.